top of page

 Instead of taking the chance and be awaken from your sweet dreams, put on ear plugs when sleeping.
 A good pair of ear plugs can reduce most noise levels but the most blaring sounds like fire alarm (you must be able to hear it for your safety).
 Ear plugs are also handy when travelling in buses, trains and flights to reduce noises, especially talkative passengers and crying babies.

 Also, you may not want to turn off one of the room lights when sleeping, so you can find the way to the washroom when awoken in the middle of the night (you are not in your own bedroom after all).
 But the light that is left on may make it difficult for you to go into sleep.
-Use an eye shade to block out the lights.
+Using an eye shade is one way to block out the lights.

 Notice that my eye shade resembles a mask?
 I did used it as a mask once when travelling on a dusty road in Cambodia, it was a last-minute resort to avoid breathing in dusts.
 And I have included it as my dual-purpose "shade-mask" ever since.
 But, that is for last resort, it is still safer to get a proper dust mask or approved mask for fine dust particles if you know you will be needing it beforehand.